-One of the well-executed features of Hai to Gensou no Grimgar is the right balance between the characterisation and development of the group and the individuals.
-Seeing as Hai to Gensou no Grimgar features a large main cast, Hai to Gensou no Grimgar did well by placing a higher emphasis on characterising and developing the group as opposed to focusing on every member one at a time.
-There is just the right amount of balance between learning about the group and each character.
-While there was a slightly higher focus on the group, Hai to Gensou no Grimgar does not neglect the importance of teaching the viewers about their individual daily lives (roles, recreation, style of living and ect.) and personalities to an extent.
-The ability to learn about how each character interacts with the group, as influenced by their individual characteristics and interactions, is one of Hai to Gensou no Grimgar most emphasised points.
-What's to take from this is that Hai to Gensou no Grimgar is an interesting watch for those who want to see a well mix between group and individual characterisation and development.
+An inherent feature of Hai to Gensou no Grimgar is its large main cast.
+There's a greater emphasis on characterising and developing the group as opposed to the individuals.
+However, it is decently balanced between the group and the individuals such that neither don't feel completely neglected; the viewers are briefly enlightened on their individual daily lives (roles, recreation, style of living and ect.) and personalities to an extent.
+The opportunity to learn about how each character interacts with the group is one of Hai to Gensou no Grimgar best point.
+What's to take from this is that Hai to Gensou no Grimgar is more orientated to those who are interested in group development but individual development is not completely disregarded.

-The shows starts off on a weaker foot but eventually progresses into a spectacular piece of work making it still worth the watch.
-Such is also true for the pacing which eventually became one of the strong points of this show.
-It plays such an important role in establishing the correct mood.
-It has also allowed the show to realistically build upon its concepts.
-"Slow" does not mean bad.
-It is only when it is out of place or meaninglessly slow that it can be considered such.
-In this case, the show has done an spectacular job to pace the show such that the story and characters (development and characterisation) is always progressing and the right mood is established.
-Also, I do not actually think the show is slow.
-Explicitly, it might seem so but when explored implicitly, there is much meaning behind most interactions and moments plot-wise and character-wise.
-To summarise, the show might seem slow to people or like nothing is happening if they only focus on the explicit details and miss all the implicit detail.
-This can also be a consequence of not understanding the purpose of the show, which I detail on later.
+The show starts off on a weaker foot but eventually progresses spectacularly making it worth the watch if you can endure the initial set of annoyances.
+Such is also true for the pacing as it eventually evolves into excellence.
+The pacing was imperative in establishing the correct mood and allowing the progressive growth of the characters.
+Though, it is sometimes deemed "slow" but slow is not bad.
+It is only when it is incongruously or meaninglessly slow it can be considered such.
+In this case, the show has done an outstanding job at pacing the show such that the story and characters (development and characterisation) are always progressing and the right mood is established.
+Also, I do not think the show is absolutely slow.
+Explicitly it might seem so but when explored implicitly, there is profoundness behind most interactions and moments (plot-wise and character-wise).
+Putting it bluntly, the show might seem slow or idle if one focuses on the explicit details and misses all the implicit detail, which is possibly consequential of not understanding the purpose of the show (detailed later).

-Hai to Gensou no Grimgar makes a rigorous effort to ensure its realism.
+The feature paramount to Hai to Grimgar is its realism.
 The characters will have to manage basic needs such as food and shelter.
 The characters will have to face the reality of the world.
-Overall, the characters have realistic dialogue, development and interactions.
+The dialogue, development and interactions are all seemingly realistic.
 One example of such realism is the fact that almost nothing happens at the beginning.
 Though, why should anything extraordinary happen?
-They live basic lives and hold little significance.
+They lead basic lives and hold little significance.
 It is not normal for much to happen outside of their daily struggles.
 Now, things do happen just not what some people want to happen.
 Another excellent point Hai to Gensou no Grimgar exercises is not having over the top combat abilities.
 They were mostly just minor extensions of the human ability.
 This harmonises well with its realism theme.

-Hai to Gensou no Grimgar is targeted towards those that enjoy the slice of life genre.
-The combination of realism and narrative focus on character lifestyle and natural progression makes it a natural watch for such people.
-One of the common issues I see with people approaching this show is that they expect action and in return receive a slice of life.
-Such criticism is bias and unfair as it does not take into account the factor of target audience.
-It is also important to note that while the premise of the show was to toss the average teenager into a fantasy-themed world, it is not a deconstruction of the fantasy genre and is only one reason why the show is enjoyable.
-The watch is instead for those who are interested watching the natural growth of a group, the bonds they develop, the building of the character through things such as how they react to certain stimuli and the lives they lead.
+Hai to Gensou no Grimgar is tailored to fans of the Slice of Life genre.
+The combination of realism and narrative focus on character lifestyle and progression that is relatively slower makes it a natural watch for such people.
+A conspicuously common issue is approaching this show expecting an Action and receiving a Slice of Life, most likely consequential of the initial action scenes and seemingly Shounen setup.
+You will not get an Action from this show for the most part.
+It is also important to note that while the premise of the show was to toss the average teenager into a fantasy-themed world, it is not a deconstruction of the fantasy genre—the show lacks the focus on and the necessary intricate details characteristic of a deconstruction to be considered such— and is only one reason why the show is enjoyable.
+The watch is instead for those who are interested watching the growth of a group, the bonds they develop, the building of the character and the alike.
 It is much more of a character oriented show (60-70%) than a plot oriented one (roughly 35%).
 It is a show where learning about the characters is essentially progression.
-Understanding this and what a slice of life entails is critical when it comes to such works.
+Understanding this and what a Slice of Life entails is critical when encountered with such works.

 This section henceforth contains spoilers.

-This part will offer my main criticism and other comments regarding the show that I haven't already brought up.
+This section will offer my main criticism and other comments regarding the show.

-Shihoru is a bad character.
-You can remove her from the show, make little changes and there wouldn't be much difference.
-Episodes 1-5 was where this was most noticeable.
-Though, past episode 5, she was pretty important in the combat.
-They needed to rework her in some way such that she serves a purpose plot-wise outside of just combat.
+Shihoru is a frivolously bad character.
+You can remove her from the show, amend the plot and there wouldn't be much difference.
+This was most apparent during episodes 1-5.
+She was however vital in combat post-episode 5.
+They need to rework her such that she serves a purpose (plot-wise) outside of combat.

 Due to the limitations of 12 episodes, the development regarding the bond between Manato and the group is rather lacking.
-2 episodes was certainly insufficient to fulfil the required developments for the viewers to feel sympathetic towards the characters during Manato's death.
-The end of episode 4 is the weakest of the series (rushed outcome) as it plays heavily on the bond Manato shares with the group.
-The show clearly intended to evoke sympathy in the viewers, and various components of the show depended somewhat on this sympathy.
-While we weren't required to sympathise with the characters, it would have greatly enhanced the show if we were able to.
-Using logic we could derive how they felt but it is rather limited and superficial.
-Allowing enough time to properly develop the bonds shared with Manato would have allowed us a more clearer and deeper understanding of how they felt.
-This foundation of knowledge would have also aided us in understanding and sympathising with Haruhiro as he faces his inner-conflict.
-It is not necessary but it certainly would have benefited the show by quite a bit.
+2 episodes were certainly insufficient for evoking the desired sympathy for the characters grieving Manato's death.
+The end of episode 4 is the weakest of the series (somewhat rushed outcome) as it draws heavily on Manato's bond with the group.
+Common sense dictates that they were distraught but it is rather limited and superficial.
+This foundation of knowledge would have also aided us in understanding and sympathising with Haruhiro as he confronts his inner-conflict.

-Now, the show has done well in building the characters but I want more.
-I specifically wanted to see more on how each individual interacts with the group.
+Now, the show has done well building the characters but I want more, specifically more on how each individual interacts with the group.
 What unique individual bonds and interactions do they share with the group?
-For example, it could be an intimate relationship between 2 characters or a unique bond or interaction that only 2 members share.
-Also, I wanted to see more application of their characters.
-While Hai to Gensou no Grimgar does build the character, they don't have enough time to further display the final product.
-I am specifically referring to episodes 11 and 12 where we learnt some new details about the character.
-We didn't get to see how these newly gained qualities affect them.
+For example, it could be an intimate bond.
+I also wanted to see more application of the characters.
+While Hai to Gensou no Grimgar does build the character, they lacked the time to further display the final product.
+I am mostly referring to episodes 11 and 12 where new details were introduced to the character but without application.
 This plays into the 12 episode limitation.

 Ranta escaping at the end was illogical.
-He was surrounded, and he barely knew the mine pathing compared to the Kobolds, which know the place inside out.
-I liked Ranta escaping but they just need to rework the situation into one that is more plausible.
+He was surrounded and barely knew the mine's caving system as opposed to the Kobolds, which know the place inside out.

 They actually fully developed the concept of the main cast not being natural inhabitants of the world.
-I thought it was pretty well done.
-It was evident that the main cast had brief knowledge of this fact, but overtime, the characters neglected the idea such that it eventually faded away.
-As they learnt to prioritise their survival and adapt to the world, they also learnt how unimportant it was to pursue the idea compared to meeting to the demands of their daily lives.
-This conclusion was directly supported by the show.
-At the end, Kikkawa (the always drunk guy) shouted out "Australia" in a very carefree manner.
-They could have chose any word or omitted it all together, but why did they attribute that specific line to him?
-They deliberately chose the word "Australia" (connecting it with the real world) and had Kikkawa, the most carefree character, shout it in such a manner to suggest that the characters have already moved on and accepted the fact.
-Also, when heard in the context of the characters, the statement is greatly insignificant, as it was randomly blurted out by a drunkard, suggesting the same of their unnatural inhabiting of the world.
-To elaborate, the characters don't such a detail is important any more.
+I thought it was well done.
+It was evident that the main cast were briefly aware of this fact but overtime, the characters neglected the idea such that it eventually faded.
+This suggests that they've adapted to the world and learnt to prioritise their survival in realisation of the triviality of pursuing such an oddity as opposed to meeting to the demands of their daily lives.
+The corroboration follows.
+At the end, Kikkawa (the drunkard) shouted out "Australia" in a carefree manner.
+They could have chosen any word or omitted it all together, but why did they attribute that specific line to him?
+They deliberately chose the word "Australia" to connect it with the real world and had Kikkawa, the most carefree character, utter it in such a manner to hint that they've accepted it and moved on.
+Also, when heard in the context of the characters, the statement sounds greatly insignificant, as it was randomly blurted out by a drunkard, suggesting the same of their unnatural inhabitancy of the world.

-This is what I mean by implicit detail.
-It is so important to pay attention to the show.
-The main problem the show suffers from is time not illogical developments.
-Asides from the problems I mentioned above, all questions can be answered by watching the show.
+Thus, proclaims the importance of being attentive during your viewing experience.
+As reiterated, the main problem the show suffers from is time not illogical developments.
+Asides from the problems I mentioned above, most questions can be answered by watching the show.

-In spite of all the praise and criticism I've written above, Hai to Gensou no Grimgar is overall an 8.2/10 which according to MAL depicts a "very good" show.
+In spite of all the praise and criticism I've written, Hai to Gensou no Grimgar deserves an 8/10, which accordingly to MAL denotes a ‘very good’ show.

 The occasional RPG setting within an anime isn't some new, revolutionary trend.
 Popularized by the underwhelming Sword Art Online, they seem to be popping up a lot more frequently than before and that isn't something I'm particularly fond of.
 This is mostly due to the lack of originality that comes with these works.
 To a novice, this idea may seem spectacular on it's own, but at this point, the same thing has been done over and over again and not once did I consider one of them to be good.